Tanah Merah MRT station: Details

-Tanah Merah station serves the East–West line (EWL) and is between the Simei and Bedok stations.
-The station is also the terminus of the Changi Airport branch, with the next station being Expo.
+Tanah Merah station serves the East–West Line (EWL) and is between the Simei and Bedok stations.
+The station is also the terminus of the Changi Airport branch line, with the next station being Expo.
 The official station code is EW4/CG.
 When it opened, it had the station code of E9 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
-As a part of the EWL, the station is operated by SMRT Trains.
 Tanah Merah station is located along New Upper Changi Road and serves various private residential developments including Casa Merah, Optima @ Tanah Merah and The Glades.
 The station is also close to Simpang Bedok, and schools such as APSN (Katong School) and Bedok View Secondary School and Anglican High School.

-The station operates daily between 4:55 am and 12:45 am.
+The station operates daily between 5:00 am and 12:45 am.
+It previously opened from 4:55 am and 12:45 am until 8 December 2025.
+The first train was delayed to 5:55 am at Platform A from 8 December 2025.
 Mainline train frequencies range from 2 to 5 minutes.
-Since 22 July 2003, Tanah Merah station became the terminus for shuttle services to Changi Airport station, with frequencies for the service ranging from 7 to 13 minutes.
-The station has three tracks with two island platforms; this will be upgraded to three island platforms and four tracks in 2025.
-The existing middle track is used for shuttle services to Changi Airport station.
+Since 22 July 2003, Tanah Merah station has been the terminus for shuttle services to Expo and Changi Airport stations, with frequencies for the service ranging from 7 to 13 minutes.
+The station has three island platforms and four tracks, with the side tracks (Platforms A and F) used by mainline train services, and the track serving Platforms D and E used by shuttle services to Expo and Changi Airport stations.
+Before 8 December 2025, the station had two island platforms and three tracks, with the middle track used by the shuttle service.